BiG-CZ/BiG-CZ-Toolbox/geopandas/install-conda.md

 ### Installing Miniconda

-##### Windows
+#### Windows
 Navigate to http://conda.pydata.org/miniconda.html and download the proper installer for you Windows platform (32 or 64 bits).
 We recommend to download the Python 2 version of Miniconda as not all packages are Python 3-compliant yet.
 You can still create new Python 3 environments using the Python 2 verson of Miniconda, so you are not limiting yourself.

 When installing you will be asked if you wish to make the Anaconda Python your default Python for Windows.
-If you do not have any other installation that is a good option.
-If you want to keep multiple versions of python on your machine (e.g. ESRI-supplied python, or both 32 and 64 bit versions of Anaconda), then don't select the option to modify your path or modify your windows registry settings.
+If you do not have any other installation that may be a good option.
+If you want to keep multiple versions of python on your machine (e.g. ESRI-supplied python, or both 32 and 64 bit versions of Anaconda), then don't select the option to modify your path or modify your Windows registry settings.

-##### Linux and OSX
+#### Linux and OSX
 You may follow manual steps from http://conda.pydata.org/miniconda.html similar to the instructions on Windows (see above).
 Alternatively, you can execute these commands on a terminal shell (in this case, the bash shell):

 ```bash